-MOULTONBOROUGH, NH – The Loon Preservation Committee (LPC) and the New Hampshire Fish and Game Department (NHFG) want to remind anglers about the ban on lead sinkers and jigs weighing one ounce or less for all freshwater in the state.
-The Loon Preservation Committee has already recorded two cases of lead-poisoned loons this year.
+Concord, NH – The Loon Preservation Committee (LPC) and the New Hampshire Fish and Game Department (NHFG) want to remind anglers about the ban on lead sinkers and jigs weighing one ounce or less for all freshwater in the state.
+The Loon Preservation Committee recently recorded its first lead-poisoned loon of the year.

-In 2018, a total of eight loons were confirmed dead after ingesting lead sinkers and jigs up to 1.03 ounces.
-These loons were discovered on lakes or ponds across the state in Bristol (2), Conway, Dublin, Meredith, Moultonborough, and New London.
-One bird from a breeding pair on Squam Lake was recovered from the ocean on November 30, 2018.
-A loon will die from lead poisoning approximately two to four weeks after ingesting lead.
+In 2019, a total of eight loons were confirmed to have died after ingesting lead sinkers and jigs up to 1.08 ounces.
+These loons were discovered on lakes or ponds across the state in Auburn, Barrington, Dublin, Holderness, Freedom, Gilford, Meredith, and Sandwich.
+An additional loon in Danbury died from lead poisoning after ingesting an unknown lead object.
+A loon will die from lead poisoning approximately two to four weeks after ingesting the lead.

 To address this issue and help anglers dispose of lead sinkers and jigs they can no longer use, the LPC and NHFG have teamed up with eight local tackle shops to offer a lead tackle buyback program.
-From now through Labor Day (September 2), or until the initial 1,200 certificates are claimed, anglers can exchange one ounce or more of banned tackle (jigs and sinkers) for a $10 gift certificate redeemable at these participating shops: AJ’s Tackle (Meredith, NH), The Tackle Shack (Newbury, NH), Clarke’s Hardware (New London, NH), LL Cote (Errol, NH), Newfound Sales and Trading Post (Bristol, NH), Ossipee’s Bait and Tackle (Effingham, NH), Pawtuckaway Trading Post (Raymond, NH), and Squam Boat Livery, Inc. (Holderness, NH).
-Only banned tackle is eligible for exchange as part of the buyback program.
-One exchange is permitted per customer.
+From now through the end of the year, or until this season’s initial 2,000 certificates are claimed, anglers can exchange one ounce or more of banned tackle (jigs and sinkers) for a $10 gift certificate redeemable at these participating shops: AJ’s Tackle (Meredith, NH), The Tackle Shack (Newbury, NH), Clarke’s Hardware (New London, NH), LL Cote (Errol, NH), Newfound Sales and Trading Post (Bristol, NH), Ossipee’s Bait and Tackle (Effingham, NH), Pawtuckaway Trading Post (Raymond, NH), and Squam Boat Livery, Inc. (Holderness, NH).
+Only banned tackle is eligible for exchange as part of the buyback program, and only one exchange transaction is permitted per customer.
 Full details of the buyback and participating shops can be found at www.loonsafe.org.
 The list will be updated as new retailers join the program.